top of page

 The Fallacy of ‘Fix the Team’

 A classic pitfall in OD work is treating a team as the problem to be fixed.
-Leaders commission “team interventions” to repair performance, relationships, or communication breakdowns, yet rarely pause to consider whether the wider environment supports change.
+Leaders often commission “team interventions” to repair performance, relationships, or communication breakdowns.
+Yet, they rarely pause to consider whether the wider environment supports change.
 The issue may not be within the team at all.
-It could be unclear direction from above, misaligned structures, or invisible cultural blockers.
+It could stem from unclear direction from above, misaligned structures, or invisible cultural blockers.
 When the system itself is out of sync, even the best facilitation will struggle to deliver lasting results.

 • Is this a team issue, or a system issue presenting itself as one?